caiomelo22/football-data/README.md

 # Intro
-Project designed to gather and store data from football leagues scrapped on the betexplorer and fbref websites.
-This project collects stats and advanced stats from the fbref website and gathers odds info for each match on BetExplorer.
+Project designed to gather and store data from football leagues scrapped on the nowgoal and fbref websites.
+This project collects stats and advanced stats from the fbref website and gathers betting info for each match on NowGoal.
 In the end, it combines all of the information into your MySQL server.

 # Setup
 In order to run this program, you are gonna have to create a `.env` file in the root of the project.
 In this env file, you'll have to set the following variables to connect to your host MySQL server: